AT&T: Privacy controversy

 In 2006, the Electronic Frontier Foundation lodged the class action lawsuit Hepting v.
 AT&T, which alleged that AT&T had allowed agents of the National Security Agency (NSA) to monitor phone and Internet communications of AT&T customers without warrants.
 If true, this would violate the Foreign Intelligence Surveillance Act of 1978 and the First and Fourth Amendments of the U.S. Constitution.
 AT&T has yet to confirm or deny that monitoring by the NSA is occurring.
 In April 2006, retired former AT&T technician Mark Klein lodged an affidavit supporting this allegation.
-The Department of Justice stated it would intervene in this lawsuit by means of State Secrets Privilege.
+The US Department of Justice stated it would intervene in this lawsuit by means of State Secrets Privilege.

 In July 2006, the United States District Court for the Northern District of California – in which the suit was filed – rejected a federal government motion to dismiss the case.
 The motion to dismiss, which invoked the State Secrets Privilege, had argued that any court review of the alleged partnership between the federal government and AT&T would harm national security.
 The case was immediately appealed to the Ninth Circuit.
 It was dismissed on June 3, 2009, citing retroactive legislation in the Foreign Intelligence Surveillance Act.

 In May 2006, USA Today reported that all international and domestic calling records had been handed over to the National Security Agency by AT&T, Verizon, SBC, and BellSouth for the purpose of creating a massive calling database.
 The portions of the new AT&T that had been part of SBC Communications before November 18, 2005, were not mentioned.

 On June 21, 2006, the San Francisco Chronicle reported that AT&T had rewritten rules on its privacy policy.
 The policy, which took effect June 23, 2006, says that "AT&T – not customers – owns customers' confidential info and can use it 'to protect its legitimate business interests, safeguard others, or respond to legal process.'"

 On August 22, 2007, National Intelligence Director Mike McConnell confirmed that AT&T was one of the telecommunications companies that assisted with the government's warrantless wire-tapping program on calls between foreign and domestic sources.

 On November 8, 2007, Mark Klein, a former AT&T technician, told Keith Olbermann of MSNBC that all Internet traffic passing over AT&T lines was copied into a locked room at the company's San Francisco office – to which only employees with National Security Agency clearance had access.

 AT&T keeps for five to seven years a record of who text messages whom and the date and time, but not the content of the messages.

 AT&T has a one star privacy rating from the Electronic Frontier Foundation.